ryppl/boost-history/committee/LWG/proposals/taxonomy-of-concepts-and-maps.rst

   Edition*, section 10.2.2, page 226

-.. [#mat] Thanks to Mat Marcus for describing this style, which he discovered during some research work done with Jakko Jarvi using ConceptGCC.
+.. [#mat] Thanks to Mat Marcus for describing this style, which he discovered during some research work done with Jaakko Jarvi using ConceptGCC.